AdvancedMining

 AdvancedMining is a plugin that adds a custom mining system.
 It functions like the one seen on Hypixel Skyblock.

-This plugin is still new so if you find any issues or have a suggestion, please create an Issue on the GitHub.
+If you find any issues or have a suggestion, please create an Issue on the GitHub.

 How it works